Beaufort Castle, Lebanon: Modern era

 After the Ottoman conquest of Syria in 1516, the Ottomans attempted to revive the area by granting military benefices (timar) to Ottoman cavalry soldiers around Shaqif Arnun castle.
 The Shiite Sa'b family held the castles on the Ottomans behalf as early as 1571.
 In the early 17th century Fakhr-al-Din II took the castle as a part of his network of fortifications.
 Fakhr-al-Din II was defeated by the Ottomans, who destroyed the upper portions of the castle.
 Thereafter it was reinvested by the Sa'bs.
 The area was ruled by Shiite feudal families until 1769.
 In 1782 the Governor of Acre, Jazzar Pasha, besieged the castle, captured it and destroyed many of its remaining fortifications.
 The Galilee earthquake of 1837 caused further damage to the structure and from then on the ruins were used as a quarry and a shelter for sheep.
 The late 19th century saw the start of study of Beaufort Castle, with surveys by Victor Guérin in 1880 and Claude Reignier Conder and Herbert Kitchener in 1881 as part of the Survey of Western Palestine.

-T E Lawrence visited the castle in 1909 during his walk across modern-day Lebanon and Syria, conducting research for his thesis.
+T. E. Lawrence visited the castle in 1909 during his walk across modern-day Lebanon and Syria, conducting research for his thesis.
 He was particularly struck by the view of the coast and along the Litani River.

 In 1921 the French Mandate was established and French historians and archaeologists investigated the region's history and structures.
-The medieval historian Paul Deschamps began studying Crusader castles in the 1927 and his work influenced subsequent generations of historians of the Crusades.
-In 1936, seven years after he first visited Beaufort, Deschamps and architect Pierre Coupel organised 65 soldiers to clear Beaufort's inner enclosure and the keep.
+The medieval historian Paul Deschamps began studying Crusader castles in 1927 and his work influenced subsequent generations of historians of the Crusades.
+In 1936, nine years after he first visited Beaufort, Deschamps and architect Pierre Coupel organised 65 soldiers to clear Beaufort's inner enclosure and the keep.
 Kennedy highlights Deschamps' La Défense du Royaume de Jerusalem (1939) as a particularly important source in the study of Beaufort as "his descriptions and plans record a building which has probably been mutilated beyond recognition by recent military activity".
 The French Mandate ended in 1943 when Lebanon became independent.